Home

 My work on legal personhood has been cited in four US animal personhood trials, including two amicus curiae briefs by Harvard professor Laurence Tribe (links: [1] [2] [3]).

-In addition to legal personhood, my interests include animal law, rights theory and social ontology.
+In addition to legal personhood and agency, my interests include animal law and rights theory

 I am currently supervising a number of PhD students.
 My supervision resources are therefore somewhat limited.
 However, I am willing to discuss these matters with potential students.
 Please feel free to contact me if you are interested: visa.kurki@helsinki.fi.

-I am Vice President of both the Finnish Legal Philosophy Society (Finnish IVR) and Finnish Society for Animal Rights Law.
-I’ve served as an editor of the Finnish law journal Oikeus and as the Editor-in-Chief of the Global Journal of Animal Law.
+I am President of the Finnish Legal Philosophy Society (SOFY) and Vice President of the Finnish Society for Animal Rights Law.
+I’ve served as the Editor-in-Chief of the Global Journal of Animal Law and as an editor of the Finnish law journal Oikeus.

 Apart from my academic occupations, I am an avid member of the Finnish sauna community.
 In the autumn, I pick mushrooms and in the winter, I do cross-country skiing and winter swimming.
-I also play computer games (mostly grand strategies and RPGs).
+If I find the time, I also play computer games (mostly grand strategies and RPGs).

 My name is pronounced more or less like if it was Spanish, though with an English “v”: VEE-sah KOOR-kee.